 AND FINANCIAL ASSISTANCE

-The Issuer is considering whether (A) to undertake the Project, (B) to finance the Project by issuing, from time to time, the Obligations, (C) to use the proceeds of the Obligations to pay the cost of undertaking the Project, together with necessary incidental costs in connection therewith, and (D) to provide certain exemptions from taxation with respect to the Project, including (1) exemption from mortgage recording taxes with respect to any documents, if any, recorded by the Issuer with respect to the Project in the office of the County Clerk of Chautauqua County, New York or elsewhere, (2) exemption from deed transfer taxes on any real estate transfers, if any, with respect to the Project, (3) exemption from sales taxes relating to the acquisition, construction, renovation and installation of the Project Facility, and (4) in the event that the Project Facility would be subject to real property taxation if owned by the Company but shall be deemed exempt from real property taxation due to the involvement of the Issuer therewith, exemption from real property taxes (but not including special assessments and special ad valorem levies), if any, with respect to the Project Facility, subject to the obligation of the Company to make payments in lieu of taxes with respect to the Project Facility.
-If any portion of the Financial Assistance to be granted by the Issuer with respect to the Project is not consistent with the Issuer’s uniform tax exemption policy, the Issuer will follow the procedures for deviation from such policy set forth in Section 874(4) of the Act prior to granting such portion of the Financial Assistance.
+The Issuer is considering whether (A) to undertake the Project, (B) to finance the Project by issuing, from time to time, the Obligations, (C) to use the proceeds of the Obligations to pay the cost of undertaking the Project, together with necessary incidental costs in connection therewith and (D) to provide certain exemptions from taxation with respect to the Project, including exemption from mortgage recording taxes with respect to any documents, if any, recorded by the Issuer with respect to the Project in the office of the County Clerk of Chautauqua County, New York or elsewhere.

 The Issuer has not yet made a determination pursuant to Article 8 of the Environmental Conservation Law (the “SEQR Act”) regarding the potential environmental impact of the Project.

-The Issuer will at said time and place hear all persons with views on either the location and nature of the proposed Project, the Financial Assistance being contemplated by the Issuer in connection with the proposed Project or the proposed plan of financing the proposed Project by the issuance from time to time of the Obligations.
-A copy of the Application filed by the Company with the Issuer with respect to the Project, including an analysis of the costs and benefits of the Project, is available for public inspection during business hours at the offices of the Issuer.
-If the Issuer determines to issue any portion of the Bonds as federally tax-exempt obligations, a transcript or summary report of the hearing will be made available to the County Executive of County of Chautauqua, New York.
-Approval of the issuance of the Obligations by County of Chautauqua, New York, acting through its elected County Executive, is necessary in order for the interest on the Obligations to qualify for exemption from federal income taxation.
+The Issuer will at said time and place hear all persons with views on the location and nature of the proposed Project, the financial assistance being contemplated by the Issuer in connection with the proposed Project or the proposed plan of financing the proposed Project by the issuance from time to time of the Obligations.
+A copy of the Application filed by the Institution with the Issuer with respect to the Project, including an analysis of the costs and benefits of the Project, is available for public inspection during business hours at the offices of the Issuer.
+A transcript or summary report of the hearing will be made available to the members of the board of directors of the Issuer and to the County Executive.
+Approval of the issuance of the Obligations by Chautauqua County, New York, acting through its elected County Executive, is necessary in order for the interest on any portion of the Obligations intended to be issued as federally tax-exempt obligations to qualify for exemption from federal income taxation.

-Additional information can be obtained from, and written comments may be addressed to: Kevin M. Sanvidge, Administrative Director/Chief Executive Officer, County of Chautauqua Industrial Development Agency, 200 Harrison Street, Jamestown, New York 14701-6902; Telephone: (716) 661-8900.
+Additional information can be obtained from, and written comments may be addressed to: Mark Geise, Chief Executive Officer, Chautauqua County Capital Resource Corporation, 201 West Third Street, Suite 115, Jamestown, New York 14701; Telephone: (716) 661-8902.